-$Challenges \ with \ focus \ groups \ may \ include:$
+Challenges with focus groups may include:

-- Facilitators are susceptible to bias. - Discussion can be dominated or sidetracked by a few individuals. - Analyzing data can be time consuming. - They don't provide valid information on an individual level. - The information may not represent the whole community, which may require additional focus groups.
+- Facilitators are susceptible to bias. - Discussions can be dominated or sidetracked by a few individuals. - Analyzing data can be time consuming. - They provide information about the group, not individual participants.
+The participants may not represent the whole community, so additional focus groups may be necessary.